artificyan/ml-intro-course/resources/machine_learning_glossary.md

         - Learned during training.
     - Hyper-parameters:
         - Properties of the algorithm that control how the model is fit.
-        - Either learned or choosen before training.
+        - Either learned or chosen before training.

 - Pipeline: The infrastructure surrounding a machine learning algorithm.
 Includes gathering the data, putting it into tabular form, training models, and exporting the models to be used in other systems.

+- Supervised learning: This is the most common kind of (commercial) ML algorithm today where the system is presented with labeled examples to explicitly learn from.

+- Unsupervised learning: In contrast to supervised learning, the ML algorithm has to infer the inherent structure of the data that is not annotated with labels.

 -------
 Other resources & references
 -------